On the toplogical computation of K4 of the Gaussian and Eisenstein integers: Homology of Voronoi complexes

 \subsection{Voronoi data for \tpdf{$R=\Z[i]$}{R = Z[i]}}

-We now give results for the Voronoi complexes and their homology in the cases relevant to our paper.
+We now give results for the Voronoi complexes and \tg{the equivariant homology of the pairs $(X_n^*,\partial X_n^*)$} in the cases relevant to our paper \tg{($n=2,3,4$)}.
 This subsection treats the Gaussian integers; in \S \ref{ss:voronoieisenstein} we treat the Eisenstein integers.